kartenmacherei/engineering-culture/outline.md

 For an engineering culture like the one described in this guide to work, a couple of roles are necessary.

+## Product Manager

+- Turns a problem into a solution together with the team
+- Knows the "why" and develops the "what", leaving the "how" to the team

 ## Software Engineer

+- technical expert
+  - usually specialised, e.g. "Backend", "Frontend"
+- understands the "why" and the "what" to develop the "how"
+  - negotiates scope
+- not isolated from customers and stakeholders

 ## Engineering Manager